Ustacky-dev/Pandas-Analytics-Project/README.md

 Coding lines are not too restictive, i.e packages are user-friendly and flexible.
 Users creativity shows that usage can be interesting,

 Some 'take-home' facts about the company XYZ include:
 Sales of Electronic and fashion accessories are almost at par.
 Sales across cities are very competitive with close matching records.
+However some details from analyses include:
+    -Branch A has the highest sales record.
+    -The most used payment method is Epay with a count of 345.
+    -The City with the most sales is Lagos.
+    -The highest product line sold is Fashion accessories.
+    -The lowest product line sold is Health and Beauty.
+    -Females purchased higher quantity of products.
+This might be explained by the higher tendency of women to always go shopping than men.
+    -Branch with the lowest rating is B
+    -Branch A had slightly higher normal customers than member customers.
+    -Branch B had almost equal number of Member and normal customers' patronage.
+    -Branch C had more member customers than normal customers.
+    -Though quantities purchased for product lines generally are low, most customers prefer using Cash and Epay payment methods.
+    -Home and lifestyle gave the highest overall income followed closely by Sports and travel.
+This is supported by the fact that home most home utilities are essentials used by a large population of people

 Though quantities purchased for product lines generally are low, most customers prefer using Cash and Epay payment methods.